- a highly modular degree, adaptable to personal preferences

 We encourage you to take the exam once.
 If, however, you are willing to wait until the next semester to retake the exam, you can do so.
 The better grade will be used for your application.
 You can only take the exam 2 times.

-No. However, do please send an email with the subject text entrance exam and your full name and contact adress in the body to email@example.com no later than 1 week before the exam you want to sit, so we can estimate the number of participants.
-We will send you a reminder for the exam.
+Please send an email with the subject text entrance exam and your full name and contact adress in the body to email@example.com until the deadline published on the admission page.

-You need to bring three things: 1) identifying document (e.g. Personalausweis, passport, ID card), 2) ball pens or similar indelible pens, 3) non-programmable calculator (mobile phones are not allowed as calculators).
+You need to bring 1) an identifying document (e.g. Personalausweis, passport, ID card), and 2) ball pens or similar indelible pens.
 Please refrain from bringing mobile devices, books, or any kind of paper to the exam.

 We announce the exam dates at least 3 months in advance.
 If you cannot make it, you have several options: